To manage your money, a mutual fund charges you a fee. But how much can they charge you and how much is acceptable?

 In case of actively managed equity funds, the issue of expenses is more complicated.
 The wide divergence of returns between 'good' and 'bad' funds makes the expense ratio secondary.
 But here too, if you find two similar funds, the expense ratio can be a good differentiator.
 Perhaps, more important is the fact that expenses are charged at all times.
 Whether a fund generates positive or negative returns, expenses are always there.

 Direct plans have a lower expense ratio than regular plans.
 This is because in direct plans, the AMC saves on the commission paid to the mutual fund agent in regular plans.
 If as an investor you are capable of managing your own investments, by staying away from regular plans you may significantly lower your expense ratio and receive higher returns over time.
+Though the difference between expense ratio of direct and regular plans might not look substantial to you in percentage terms, but the impact on your overall corpus becomes meaningful over a period of time (see the graph).

 Before venturing into any fund, the expense ratio is something you want to check.
 Bear in mind that a lower expense ratio does not necessarily mean that it is a better-managed fund.
 A good fund is one that delivers good return with minimal expenses.